IJW2021/MyPortfolio/PCOM7E/Unit09.md

 ![Logo](Images/MMC.PNG)

-Looking forward focusing on the final delivery of the project and trying to absorb as much of the content of the module before the end of the module.
+Looking forward focusing on the final delivery of the project and trying to absorb as much of the content of the module before the end of the current course.

 **Weekly Skills Matrix New Knowledge Gained**